SJTUJohnClass/Minivim/README.md

 - Use abstraction to code clearly and simply
 - Enhance your simulation capabilities
 - Standardize your coding style
-- Be familiar about command line
+- Be familiar with the command line
 - Use CMake to compile your project
 - Understand the compilation of multiple `.cpp`, `.h` and other files(Optional)